Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"The world's first acid trip".</h2 head><h3 quote align='center'>"On this day in 1943, a few days after he had accidentally discovered LSD's effects, Albert Hofmann intentionally ingested the drug at his laboratory in Switzerland.
-About 40 minutes later, feeling restless and unable to speak clearly, he called it a day and rode his bike home.
-What proved to be the world's first \u201cacid trip\u201d came to be celebrated, beginning in the 1980s, as Bicycle Day.
+<h3 OTD<h2 head>"An honor for Harriet Tubman".</h2 head><h3 quote align='center'>"On this day in 2016, the U.S. Department of the Treasury announced plans to change the $20 bill: an image of Harriet Tubman, who had been enslaved before gaining her freedom and becoming a leading abolitionist and prominent member of the Underground Railroad, would replace that of Andrew Jackson, the seventh president of the United States and a slave owner.
+Whether the change will occur remains, a decade later, uncertain.
 Read today's edition of Today in History > >".</h3 quote></h3 OTD